InfoTech/css/README.md

 4. Media queries

-    Viewport-specific styling should follow, and should always be nested within the selector (see [Media Queries](#media-queries)).
+    Viewport-specific styling should follow, and should always be nested within the selector (see [Media queries](#media-queries)).

     ```scss
     .btn {